 To play streaming video smoothly in modern web browsers, there are limited file types and codecs this can be done with.
 So, to support upload of source video in the widest possible range of source formats, and still be able to play the video easily for judging, we transcode uploaded videos— transcoding is the process of re-encoding video into a different format with a different codec.
 Good Grants stores the original source video, but embeds a different, transcoded version of the video for playback in the browser.
-The original file may be downloaded directly via Applications > Manage applications by editing the application.
+The original file may be downloaded directly via the Applications page in the Manage workspace by editing the application.
 See How to submit/modify an application on behalf of an applicant for instructions on accessing the application.

 Whilst it's almost certain that any source video that an entrant may upload is already compressed, files can still be very large.
 At high resolution and high quality, movie length video content can easily run to several gigagytes (GB).
 The Good Grants platform itself has no technical / theoretical limit to supported file size, however in practice the user's upload bandwidth will be the main limiting factor on successful upload.
 Uploads of 5GB have been tested on high-speed internet connections and work fine.
 On an average broadband connection, a 5GB upload could take several hours however.
 The longer it takes to upload a video, the more likely there could be an interruption to network connectivity, and difficulties completing an upload.